 With vineyard holdings located entirely along the acclaimed Côte d’Or escarpment in the heart of Burgundy, the Château de la Crée property includes prime sites in Pommard, Volnay, Meursault, Puligny-Montrachet, Chassagne-Montrachet, Santenay, and Maranges.
 The Château also boasts a state-of-the-art, gravity-flow winery that was built in 2011.
 Both Château de la Crée and Domaine Serene are uncompromising in their dedication to terroir transparency and a focus on sustainability.
-Château de la Crée, employs biodynamic farming practices to ensure maximum soil and plant health.
+Château de la Crée, employs minimal intervention farming practices to ensure maximum soil and plant health.
 Its talented winemaker works closely with Ken and Grace Evenstad and the Domaine Serene winemaking team to ensure that wine quality consistently meets the impeccable standards for which the Evenstads are well known.

 Photogallery rendered here.

 Comprising 25 acres of prime vineyard blocks in Pommard, Volnay, Meursault, Puligny-Montrachet, Chassagne-Montrachet, Santenay and Maranges, the Château de la Crée estate features a two-to-one varietal ratio of Pinot Noir to Chardonnay, with 40% of all plantings in Premier Cru sites.
-Biodynamic farming practices are employed in all our vineyards to drive optimal terroir expression, and ensure soil and plant health.
+Minimal intervention farming practices are employed in all our vineyards to drive optimal terroir expression, and ensure soil and plant health.